varnishcache/varnish-cache/doc/sphinx/installation/platformnotes.rst

 On RHEL6 Transparent Hugepage kernel support is enabled by default.
 This is known to cause sporadic crashes of Varnish.

 It is recommended to disable transparent hugepages on affected systems.
 This can be done with
-``echo "never" > /sys/kernel/mm/redhat_transparent_hugepage/enabled`` (runtime) and changes to `/etc/sysctl.conf` (persisted.)
+``echo never > /sys/kernel/mm/redhat_transparent_hugepage/enabled``
+(runtime) or by adding "transparent_hugepage=never" to the kernel boot line in the "/etc/grub.conf" file (persistent).

 On Debian/Ubuntu systems running 3.2 kernels the default value is "madvise" and does not need to be changed.